epfl-ada/ada-2024-project-l-ekip/README.md

 - **Inflation Data (1970-2022)**: Global Dataset of Inflation.csv – Provides inflation rates globally, used to adjust box office revenue to constant dollars.
     [Download](https://www.kaggle.com/datasets/belayethossainds/global-inflation-dataset-212-country-19702022)

-- **Inflation Data (1915-1969)**: Historical inflation data for adjusting older revenues to current dollars.
+- **Inflation Data (1915-1969)**: Historical US inflation data (we only use the data up to 1969 to fill in the missing values of the global inflation data we already have) for adjusting older revenues to current dollars.
     [Link to the data](https://www.usinflationcalculator.com/inflation/historical-inflation-rates/)

 - **GDP Growth Data**: Global GDP growth data to understand the economic context of a region and its impact on the film industry.